General Betting Guides

 Every betting market has a price, and every price implies a probability.

-Understanding implied probability improves your ability to read betting markets and identify pricing inefficiencies.
+Understanding what are implied odds in sports betting improves your ability to read betting markets and identify pricing inefficiencies.
 Instead of reacting to odds emotionally, you begin evaluating whether the number truly reflects the likelihood of an outcome.

 Rather than betting on your favorite team blindly, implied probability allows you to: